How to have better foreplay – and better sex

 Where does my mind go during intimacy?

-Follow Grace Hazel on Instagram for advice on female sexuality advice
+Follow Grace Hazel on Instagram for advice on female sexuality advice.

 Read more: How to have better sex